MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

 # The SQL Process - Importing the data:

+# Fin
-Per stakeholder request, I utilized SQL while showing our work, answering every possible question using data-driven decision-making.
+Per stakeholder request, we utilized SQL while showing our work, answering every possible question using data-driven decision-making.
 * Individual Statistical Details folder: A collection of simpler queries about the data.